George Thorogood and the Destroyers (album)

-George Thorogood and the Destroyers is the self-titled debut album by American blues rock band George Thorogood and the Destroyers, released in 1977.
+George Thorogood and the Destroyers is the self-titled debut studio album by American blues rock band George Thorogood and the Destroyers.
+It was released in 1977 by the label Rounder Records.
 Consisting mostly of covers of blues hits, it includes a medley of John Lee Hooker's "House Rent Boogie" and "One Bourbon, One Scotch, One Beer", the latter a song written by Rudy Toombs for Amos Milburn, and later covered by Hooker.